All Episodes Plain Text

 So for me, it was pretty easy.

-You got to go where you don't know because that's where you're going to need your brothers.
+It was pretty easy to go, you got to go where you don't know, because that's where you're going to need your brothers.

-That's where you're going to need.
+That's where you're going to need your faith.

-It's like, you don't look cool, but you make the time.
+For however far you got to go, it's like, you don't look cool, but you make the time.

 It's a controlled fall, right?

-Don't you miss football?
+Well, you miss football?

-I mean, you're a lieutenant colonel now, correct?
+I mean, you're a lieutenant colonel, now correct?

 Right, correct.